altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 *Her leg jerked into the door again*
-*Kent looked both ways down the hallway she was in* ~All was silent - but down to the left there was another person on the floor~ 'K::Chemistry...
+*Kent looked both ways down the hallway she was in* ~All was silent - but down to the left there was another person on the floor~ 'K::Right, fucking cardboard palace - chemistry...
-Should I be breathing though a filter?'
+Should you be breathing though a filter?'
 ~The air seemed fine~
 "K::Hello?"
 ~He was calling into a void~